John Mullaly: Developer of parks in The Bronx

 A biographer reports that after the Civil War Mullaly left the newspaper business and entered city government through connections with the corrupt Tweed Ring and Tammany Hall.
 This led to his involvement with the annexation of property in the Bronx and the eventual creation of public parks.

 In 1874 when New York City annexed the west Bronx from Westchester County, Mullally sought to create public parks in the Bronx, and founded the New York Park Association in 1881.
 His efforts culminated in the 1884 New Parks Act and the city's 1888-90 purchase of lands for Van Cortlandt, Claremont, Crotona, Bronx, St. Mary's, and Pelham Bay Parks and the Mosholu, Pelham and Crotona Parkways.

 Mullaly Park in the south Bronx was named after him.
 On June 16, 2021, after criticism and protests against Mullaly's racist rhetoric during the murderous New York City draft riots, the NYC Parks Department announced they would remove Mullaly's name.
-It will instead honor Reverend Wendell T Foster who as a long-standing New York City Council Member was a champion of the park and the neighborhood.
+It will instead honor Reverend Wendell T Foster, the first Black elected in the Bronx, who as a long-standing New York City Council Member was a champion of the park and the neighborhood.